 So, how do you handle your child’s nighttime wetting?
 The fact that she wets the bed is not something to be overly concerned about, because she’ll grow out of it as her body matures.
 Nighttime wetting can leave a child feeling embarrassed and upset because she can’t stay dry through the night.
 Reinforce that it is not her fault by telling her she cannot stay dry through the night because her body hasn't matured yet and it is not a choice she makes.
 Responding negatively to your child’s wetting can damage self-esteem and even prolong wetting.

 Treating nighttime wetting as a non-issue will benefit everyone.

-Instead of dwelling on it, take time to create calming bedtime routines that help your child get a good night’s sleep.
+Instead of dwelling on it, take time to create calming bedtime routines that help ease the worries they may have of wetting the bed.
 Try providing your child with GoodNites® NightTime Underwear so he can stay dry while sleeping.
 This will keep you from having to change sheets every day, and it will help your child sleep comfortably through the night.

 Always keep in mind that this stage will pass eventually.
 Yes, it is stressful and hard to accept when you can’t fix it.
-But in the meantime, don’t let nighttime wetting stress you or your child.
-It’s normal and so much more common than you think.
-Let your child know it isn’t his fault and you love him no matter what.
+But in the meantime, don’t let nighttime wetting get in the way of childhood.
+Help them enjoy every moment of it by keeping them dry and worry-free.